 In the modern world, most people get their meals thanks to a massive, global food economy.
 In your local grocery store, you’re likely to find avocados from Peru, coffee beans from Indonesia, watermelon from South Africa, and artichokes from Spain.
 But when you grow your own food you don’t have to pay extra for those transport fees, you don’t run the risk of not being able to provide your own food should something cause supply lines to stop, and it’s a great way to save money on shopping.

-In this post, we look at one popular item in the prepper and homesteading community when it comes to growing your own food: the greenhouse, and the seven things you should know about running an effective survival greenhouse so that you can manage your own fresh food supply all year round, even when something goes wrong, whether it be job loss, an economic collapse, or worse.
+In this post, we look at one popular item in the prepper and homesteading community when it comes to growing your own food: the greenhouse, and the seven things you should know about running an effective survival greenhouse so that you can manage your own fresh food supply all year round, even when something goes wrong, whether it be a job loss, an economic collapse, or worse.

 Going to the store is great.
-It gives me the chance to buy fresh meat, cereal, milk and everything else I can’t grow in my own backyard.
+It gives me the chance to buy fresh meat, cereal, milk, and everything else I can’t grow in my backyard.
 But when the SHTF, such as in the economic collapse and food crisis that we have seen in Venezuela, not everyone is going to know where their next meal is coming from.
-Preppers, homesteaders, and survivalists are all too aware of this risk to our food supply, so having a more self-sufficient and sustainable food supply in your own backyard just makes sense.
+Preppers, homesteaders, and survivalists are all too aware of this risk to our food supply, so having a more self-sufficient and sustainable food supply in your backyard just makes sense.

-The problem is with growing your own food, is that we just can’t do it all year round under normal circumstances (unless you live in an area that is never cold).
+The problem is with growing your food, is that we just can’t do it all year round under normal circumstances (unless you live in an area that is never cold).
 Sure, there’s the summer harvest, and if you are a keen gardener you might start growing your seedlings indoors before it is time to plant them in ripe weather conditions.
 While the summer growing period allows us to grow excess and can the leftovers for winter periods, if you are working without some sort of greenhouse during those colder months, you are probably not able to produce as much food as you would like.
-Using a greenhouse allows you to simulate those growing conditions that are perfect, so that you can have a summer growing temperature indoors, while it is much colder outside.
+Using a greenhouse allows you to simulate those growing conditions that are perfect so that you can have a summer growing temperature indoors, while it is much colder outside.

-Considering the benefits of greenhouse growing, such as the controlled environment and the ensured food supply, it is a wonder that some survivalists have never thought to build their own backyard greenhouse.
+Considering the benefits of greenhouse growing, such as the controlled environment and the ensured food supply, it is a wonder that some survivalists have never thought to build their backyard greenhouse.

 A greenhouse is your best friend when it comes to hitting high yield rates for backyard farms as it can recreate the perfect temperate environment for vegetables to grow.
-This can be for fruits, vegetables, and obviously herbs too.
+This can be for fruits, vegetables, and herbs too.
 For most gardeners, the summer crop starts with planting a few seeds in toilet roll holders, styrofoam cups, egg cartons… basically whatever you can get your hands on.
 These aren’t permanent pots.
 They are simply a container to allow the seeds to shoot their sprouts so that you can grow them indoors while it is still cold.
 When you plant them outside, they already have a headstart on the summer crops.

 The thing is, with a greenhouse, if you control its temperature, you are not limited by summer crops and winter periods.
 A greenhouse allows you to continue growing all year round, so long as you can regulate that temperature.
 The other issue is pollination, however, when it comes to pollination this can be done manually or by introducing bees into the greenhouse to spread the pollen.

-With a good rotation of produce, you can cultivate your own crops of tomatoes, peas, peppers and eggplants (just to name a few) all year round in the greenhouse, while you maintain a healthy balance of summer crops outside, and those stubborn winter crops during the colder periods.
+With a good rotation of produce, you can cultivate your own crops of tomatoes, peas, peppers, and eggplants (just to name a few) all year round in the greenhouse, while you maintain a healthy balance of summer crops outside, and those stubborn winter crops during the colder periods.

-There are some hardcore planters using various methods to sustain their crops throughout winter.
+Some hardcore planters are using various methods to sustain their crops throughout winter.
 One owner I know who also enjoys the produce of small greenhouses by using an electric heater to regulate the temperature in the greenhouse with a power timer.
 They step in during the beginning of the day to water the plants and the rest of the time the greenhouse is kept sealed to ensure the warmth is kept in.
 The timer comes on for 20-minute durations towards the colder part of the day and night to keep the warmth regulated.